 A portion (20%) of the Community Economic Development Capacity Building program tax credit award is set aside to support the administration of the Tax Credit Program, as well as CDFA’s statewide investments, technical assistance, data collection, research, and general operations.
 Applicants should calculate and submit their total request based on this 80% effective award, taking the set-aside into account.
 For example, if your Community Economic Development Capacity Building program project needs $60,000 for implementation, the total request would be for $75,000 ($75,000 x .8 = $60,000).

 The following section provides further clarification and examples of the funding priorities that are described in the Program Overview and Objectives section.

 Applications for the following activities are prioritized:

-- Projects or collaborations that build the capacity of target populations and organizations to implement community economic development solutions and traditional infrastructure projects.
+- Projects or collaborations that build the capacity of priority populations and organizations to implement community economic development solutions and traditional infrastructure projects.

-- Groups and organizations that have been historically underserved and, therefore, have a greater financial need and a reduced ability to raise these funds from other sources.
+- Groups and organizations that have been historically under resourced and, therefore, have a greater financial need and a reduced ability to raise these funds from other sources.

 Examples of high priority Community Economic Development Capacity Building Program type projects:

 - An organization or set of partners that have a community asset (for example a building, community space, piece of land, a loan, etc..) in place and need to deepen community engagement or bring in additional relationships to figure out how to engage that asset in ways that will drive the greatest benefit to target populations.